Problem & Context:

-After a Site visit at FH Surrey Memorial Emergency and VGH Emergency a comparison was made to identify what would work for VCH Campaign.
+After a Site visit at FH Surrey Memorial Emergency and VGH Emergency, a comparison was made to identify what would work for VCH Campaign.
 What can we take and what can we improve or add?

 - What worked and was clear from the beginning was that we had to use VCH staff, doctors and physicians for the photography.
 This would encourage others to participate and own this campaign.

-- After speaking with manager at the Emerge it was concluded that the space at VGH Emergency was crowded and another poster would be a hazard.
+- After speaking with the manager at the Emerge it was concluded that the space at VGH Emergency was crowded and another poster would be a hazard.

-- Furthermore, we did not want to encourage patients to report on other patients and cause possibility of a conflict.
+- Furthermore, we did not want to encourage patients to report on other patients and cause the possibility of a conflict.
 Our focus was to first make it clear to patients with potential habits or determination of violence to stop it.
 And second, we wanted Staff to report incidents of violence if they get exposed to it.
 So that proper actions can be taken by a response team.
 This yield that we design two separate posters targeting the different audience.

 Analysis #2: Where are the ideal locations to place the posters?

 The decision of where a poster should be placed has to be functional and strategic.
-And to come up with a rationale we used touch point interaction: what are interactions? and where do they take place?
+And to come up with a rationale we used touchpoint interaction: what are interactions? and where do they take place?

 We identified areas of interaction between patient and staff and we also identified areas where violence happened.
 We looked at patient Journey and identified where they make first, second and third contact with staff.
 We discovered multiple waiting rooms as part of their Journey.
-A reflection was made that while most violence may happened during the interaction of Patient and Staff, the preventative intervention had to happen before that.
+A reflection was made that while most violence may happen during the interaction of Patient and Staff, the preventative intervention had to happen before that.
 Sometimes patients build frustration while waiting in one of them waiting rooms.
-These rooms offer excellent opportunity to inform Patients.
-Posters were custom designed and printed on vinyl and mounted on walls that would not hinder mobility of patient and staff.
+These rooms offer an excellent opportunity to inform Patients.
+Posters were custom designed and printed on vinyl and mounted on walls that would not hinder the mobility of patient and staff.

 Testimonial from client: